Common reasons for referral

 Frequently Asked Questions

-How long is the average Mental Health waiting time?
+How long is the NHS Mental Health waiting list?

-How long will I wait to see a mental health specialist?
+How long will I wait to see a mental health specialist on the NHS?

 What percentage of Mental Health patients are seen within 18 weeks?